Rev3Games

 Rev3Games was a streaming television channel owned by Revision3, a subsidiary of Discovery Digital Networks, with shows about video games.
 The channel launched on March 13, 2012.
 On November 12, 2012, Revision3 announced that it had hired Adam Sessler, a previous staff member of TechTV who had continued through to G4 to host the television series X-Play.
 Sessler was the editor-in-chief and executive producer of Rev3Games, until leaving Discovery Digital Networks in April 2014.
 The channel includes reviews and previews of upcoming games, interviews, and general discussion of video games.
 The channel's final hosts were Tara Long and Nick Robinson.
 Past hosts were Max Scoville, Scott Bromley, and Anthony Carboni.
 Discovery Digital Networks ended the operations of Rev3Games on November 6, 2014, for reasons that have not been disclosed.

 Programming

 Address the Sess

 Sessler engages in conversation with fans live on Google+ Hangouts.
-The show has ceased production since Adam Sessler's departure from Discovery Digital Networks.

 Casual Friday

 Rev3Games staff discuss a gaming related topic.